PeggyMan/DSI_projects/README.md

 ### Suggestions

 - Collaborate with the states' department of education.
-The ultimle goal is to convince the state governemtn accept SAT as mandatory test in all schools and sponsorship of exam or study fee.
+The ultimle goal is to convince the state governemtn accepting  SAT as mandatory test in all schools and sponsorship of exam or study fee.

 - Promote the utility of online SAT practice resoucese like SAT School Day and Khan Academy.

-- To boarden the participant base, we can target on working adults in the community who are interested in taking the test and do not have the support of traditional schooling.
+- Broaden the participant base, we can target on working adults in the community who are interested in taking the test and do not have the support of traditional schooling.
 Our online resources will be handy.